Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 1. Nungwi Beach

-The Heart of Zanzibar’s Beach Life
+The Heart of Zanzibarโs Beach Life

-The sand is soft and white, the water is swimmable even at low tide, and the area is full of bars, restaurants, and activity throughout the day and night.
+Located at the northern tip of the island, Nungwi Beach is one of the most popular and vibrant beaches in Zanzibar, and for good reason.
+The sand is soft and white, the water is swimmable even at low tide, and the area is packed with bars, restaurants, and activity throughout the day and night.

-Nungwi is perfect for those who want a balance of beach relaxation and social atmosphere.
-Whether you're after a sunset cocktail, fresh seafood dinner, or a late-night beach party, you’ll find it here.
+Nungwi is perfect for those who want a balance of beach relaxation and a social atmosphere.
+Whether you're after a sunset cocktail, a fresh seafood dinner, or a late-night beach party, you'll find it here.

 Top spots to eat & drink: